nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. autoattribute:: circuitpython_nrf24l01.rf24.RF24.power

-  This `bool` attribute controls the power state of the nRF24L01.
   This is exposed for asynchronous applications and user preference.

   - `False` basically puts the nRF24L01 to sleep (AKA power down mode) with ultra-low current consumption.
 No transmissions are executed when sleeping, but the nRF24L01 can